 3. In what language is the PCT Application filed in India?

-An international patent application can be filed at the Indian Patent Office in triplicate either in English or Hindi language.
+A PCT application can be filed either in English or Hindi language.
 However, an application in Hindi shall be accompanied by a duly verified English translation.

 4. Is India also an International Searching Authority (ISA) and International Preliminary Examining Authority (IPEA)?